mopore/jni-utils-npm-module/README.md

 # What is this?

-Provides some utils used often used in other projects.
+Provides some utils I used often in my current projects.
-Resusing an CLI KeyTool, encyrption code and DateUtils as an NPM module
+These include a
+* KeyTool with a text UI and a CLI option
+* Wrapper for the Node crypto engine to customized for my purposes
+* Code to easier operate with dates, delays and arrays

 # Installation
 Run npm install for a local installation in your project.